brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 To measure our performance, we used the deepspeed logger to extract the following metrics from different runs at every 10 steps: model throughput as average number of samples per second, the average allocated memory, and the maximum allocated memory.
 We used `pytorch==2.01`, CUDA `11.7` and `deepspeed==0.10.3`.

-All implementations use the same mixed-precision representation, communication bucket sizes, activation checkpointing (disabled), communication quatization (ZeRO++, disabled) and other config parameters.
+All implementations use the same mixed-precision representation, communication bucket sizes, disabled communication quatization (ZeRO++) and other config parameters.
 We benchmarked the following implementations (and configs):

 1. The distributed data parallel (DDP) implementation, i.e. no DeepSpeed (<a href="/assets/GPT-lite-DeepSpeed/ds_config.json">`ds_config.json`</a> with `'stage': 0`);
 2. The fully-sharded data parallel implementation with ZeRO 1, 2 and 3 (<a href="/assets/GPT-lite-DeepSpeed/ds_config.json">`ds_config.json`</a> with `'stage' :1`, `2` or `3`);
-3. The fully-sharded data parallel implementation with ZeRO-Infinity for CPU offloading (<a href="/assets/GPT-lite-DeepSpeed/ds_config_offload.json">`ds_config_offload.json`</a>);
+3. The ZeRO-3 implementation with ZeRO-Infinity for CPU offloading (<a href="/assets/GPT-lite-DeepSpeed/ds_config_offload.json">`ds_config_offload.json`</a>);
+4. The ZeRO-3 implementation without activation checkpointing and with activation checkpointing at every block.
-4. The memory-efficient pipeline implementation with ZeRO-1 (<a href="/assets/GPT-lite-DeepSpeed/ds_config.json">`ds_config.json`</a> with `'stage': 1` and launch with `--pipeline_num_stages <num_stages> --pipeline_spec_layers`) where we tested 1, 2, 4 and 8 pipeline stages per run.
+5. The memory-efficient pipeline implementation with ZeRO-1 (<a href="/assets/GPT-lite-DeepSpeed/ds_config.json">`ds_config.json`</a> with `'stage': 1` and launch with `--pipeline_num_stages <num_stages> --pipeline_spec_layers`) without activation checkpointing (due to bug [4279](https://github.com/microsoft/DeepSpeed/issues/4274)), where we tested 1, 2, 4 and 8 pipeline stages per run.
 We rely on the default DeepSpeed algorithm for load balancing of stages, based on the parameter count.
 As an example, for the partitioning of GPT-lite pipeline across 8 GPUs and 4 stages, it outputs:
    ```
 RANK=0 STAGE=0 LAYERS=4 [0, 4)   STAGE_PARAMS=21256704 (21.257M)
 RANK=2 STAGE=1 LAYERS=3 [4, 7)   STAGE_PARAMS=21256704 (21.257M)